VoxelCubes/ResistorDecoder/README.md

 ```

 ## Installation
-This program is available as an appimage, AUR package, or Windows executable.\
+This program is available as an AUR package, or Windows executable.\
 Alternatively, install and run from source:

 ```